dscolby/CausalELM.jl/docs/src/guide/doublemachinelearning.md

 ## Step 1: Initialize a Model
 The DoubleMachineLearning constructor takes at least three arguments, an array of covariates, a treatment vector, and an outcome vector.
 This estimator supports binary, count, or continuous treatments and binary, count, continuous, or time to event outcomes.
+You can also specify confounders that you do not want to estimate the CATE for by passing a parameter to the W argument.
+Otherwise, the model assumes all possible confounders are contained in X.

 !!! note
     Internally, the outcome and treatment models are treated as a regression since extreme